 A healthy plant cuticle is fundamental for a healthy plant and quality crop.

 Made up of two separate layers, the cuticle encompasses the cellular wall of the fruit, as well as the leaves, stems, and trunk of the plant.
-The first layer is made up of cutin, a variety of waxy polymers, and is embedded with polysaccharides.
-These polysaccharides, made up of fatty acids, encompass the hydrophilic cell wall and provide a rigidity to the plant with the flexibility to withstand growth.
-This layer is also essential for gaseous exchange, nutrient transport, and transpiration.
-The second layer of the cuticle is made up of cuticular waxes.
-These waxes are hydrophobic and play a primary role in the plant’s permeability to water.
+The first layer is comprised of cutin – a variety of waxy polymers – embedded with polysaccharides.
+Made of fatty acids, polysaccharides encompass the hydrophilic cell wall providing rigidity to the plant and flexibility to withstand growth.
+This layer is essential for gaseous exchange, nutrient transport and transpiration.
+The second cuticle layer is made of hydrophobic cuticular waxes instrumental in the plant’s permeability to water.

-Both layers are produced by the epidermis of the fruit during early growth stages, therefore they must be able to stretch across the fruit as it expands rapidly without developing any imperfections.
-Imperfections in the cuticle arise from a rapid expansion of the fruit that overcomes the cuticle’s elastic properties.
-This occurs most commonly during rainfall or times of excess moisture.
+The cuticle layers are produced by the epidermis of the fruit during early growth stages.
+They have the ability to stretch across the fruit as it rapidly expands.
+Imperfections in the cuticle happen when rapid growth of the fruit overcomes the cuticle’s elastic properties.
+This occurs most often during exposure to excess moisture during heavy rainfall or over-irrigation.